kk6axq/Spin/README.md

 # Spin
- Spin is a USB volume/mute control device based on the Adafruit Trinket M0.
+ Spin is a low cost USB volume/mute control device based on the Adafruit Trinket M0.
+It grew out of the need to have an easy to access volume control during long Zoom meetings.

+The outer piece is entirely free spinning, thanks to a rotary encoder.
 Spinning the dial left or right increments and decrements volume of a host computer and pressing down the dial mutes/unmutes the speakers.
+It can be built in under an hour with less than $20 of parts.

 <img src="https://github.com/kk6axq/Spin/blob/main/media/Main%20View.jpg?raw=true" alt="" width="75%">

 ## Hardware
-Spin's brain is an Adafruit Trinket M0, a SAMD21 based board, running CircuitPython.
+Spin's brain is an Adafruit Trinket M0, running CircuitPython.
 The physical interface is a rotary encoder with integrated button, available cheaply on Amazon.
 The enclosure is made up of 3 3D printed parts.
-All together, the project costs less than $20.

 <img src="https://github.com/kk6axq/Spin/blob/main/media/Model%20View.PNG?raw=true" alt="" width="50%">

 ## Software
 Spin works by emulating a USB HID device and using Consumer Control codes to send volume increment, decrement, and mute commands.
-The device requires no drivers and should work under all operating systems, though it has only been tested with Windows 10.
-Because it runs CircuitPython, no toolchain is required and the device can be dynamically reprogrammed by editing the files within emulated USB storage.
+It requires no drivers and should work under all operating systems, though it has only been tested with Windows 10.
+Also, as it runs CircuitPython, no toolchain is required and the device can be dynamically reprogrammed by editing the files within the emulated USB storage.

+## Materials
+This can be built using parts you may already have on hand.
+Any CircuitPython compatible board can be used in place of the Trinket.
+* 1x Adafruit Trinket M0
+* 1x Rotary encoder with pushbutton
+* 5x ~4" (10cm) pieces of flexible thin gauge wire
+* 1 each of the 3D printed parts
+* Miscellaneous: packing tape, thread lock, superglue or hot glue, and solder

 ## Setup
 * **Print the 3 parts.** STL files are provided in the `CAD` folder, and an OpenSCAD file is available for those that want to modify the design.
 I printed the pieces in PLA with 20% infill, 0.2mm layer height, line supports, and a brim on a Creality CR-10.